telerik/blazor-docs/components/upload/overview.md

 * `SaveField` - Sets the `FormData` key which contains the files submitted to the `SaveUrl` endpoint.
 Defaults to `files`.
 * `SaveUrl`- The URL of the handler (endpoint, controller) that will receive the uploaded files.
 The handler must accept POST requests which contain one or more fields with the same name as the `SaveField`.
 * `Template` - Lets you customize the rendering of the selected files in the file list (for example, add your own images depending on the file extension, additional text, etc.).
 * `WithCredentials` - Controls whether to send credentials (cookies, headers) for cross-site requests (see the [XMLHttpRequest.withCredentials property](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials)).
+You can also add extra information to the request (such as authentication tokens and other metadata) through the `OnUpload` and `OnRemove` [events]({%slug upload-events%}).
 * [Validation]({%slug upload-validation%})